shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-geo-analytics-report.md

 description: Learn about the Buyer Geo Analytics report that allows you to break down delivery and performance based on specific geographic area.
 ---

-# Buyer Geo Analytics report in Microsoft Invest
+# Microsoft Invest - Buyer Geo Analytics report

 The **Buyer Geo Analytics** report allows you to break down delivery and performance by geographic area.
 Sample use cases for this report
 include: